DISCLOSURE: This post contains affiliate links. If you buy through these links, I may earn a small commission.

 For a DAW, it’s a little bit different.
 We want to make absolutely sure to leave enough headroom to turn up the volume as necessary when we mix our guitar recording with other tracks later.
 A good rule-of-thumb for this is to make sure the input meter averages at about -18dBm, peaking at no more than -12dBm.

 Again, I’ll point out this excellent resource for learning how to set guitar levels properly.

 I’ve quite deliberately left this step till late.
 While we are plugging equipment in and configuring things, we leave the volume down so as not to cause unpleasant pops.
 In extreme cases, these can damage your speakers or headphones.

 Slowly turn up the volume to the desired level.
 If you start to hear excessive noise, that’s an indication that something isn’t set up right.
 Go back and check you have completed the previous steps correctly.

 One of the great benefits of amp sims is that they often give you lots of sounds to choose from.
 It’s like you own hundreds of different guitar amp and pedal board rigs!

 So spend a little bit of time selecting a sound.
 Presets vary in usability – some are excellent and some are dreadful.
 But you can usually find one that at least makes a good starting point for tweaking to a sound that suits your guitar playing style.

 Why would we go to all this trouble to connect a guitar to a computer?!

-The two main reasons are recording and playing.
+OK, back to connecting guitars to PCs.
+The two main reasons for doing this are recording and playing.